UA Parking & Transportation

-- Cherry Avenue Garage, Highland Avenue Garage, Main Gate Garage, Park Avenue Garage, Sixth Street Garage, and Tyndall Avenue Garage: $10.00 for a lost ticket.
+- Cherry Avenue Garage, Highland Avenue Garage, Main Gate Garage, Park Avenue Garage, Sixth Street Garage, South Stadium, and Tyndall Avenue Garage: $10.00 for a lost ticket.

 - If vehicles are leaving, why doesn't the full light go off and why can't I come in?

 - In some cases, the vehicles that are exiting are permit holders.
-Their spaces remain reserved so it does not affect the count.
-When the garage is full we cannot allow other visitors in because spaces for permit holders and reservations are reserved.
+Their spaces remain reserved, so it does not affect the count.
+When the garage is full, we cannot allow other visitors in because spaces are reserved for permit holders and those who have made reservations.
 We suggest utilizing the Garage Full App to locate which garage has availability.

 - Have the department you are visiting contact Visitor Programs at (520) 621-3710.

-- Why is the 10 minute parking so far from the cashier's booth?
+- Why is the 10-minute parking so far from the cashier booth?

-- n most cases, it is more convenient and easier to remember for a person to pay for their parking before returning to their vehicle.
-The Cashier's booth is centrally located for this purpose.
-All garages have self help pay stations so you can avoid the cashier booth altogether.
+- In most cases, it is more convenient and easier to remember for a person to pay for their parking before returning to their vehicle.
+The cashier booth is centrally located for this purpose.
+All garages have self-help pay stations so you can avoid the cashier booth altogether.

 - Where is the closest motorcycle parking?